anildhage/Air-Quality-Data-Science/README.md

 4. You can test new machine learning models or algorithms for improving its performance
 5. You want to learn how to contribute to the open source projects.
 Add a code, edit a document like this one, add more features, etc.

+## Hactoberfest 2021

+Contribute to open source, learn and earn prizes.
+This fest is valid from 1st to 31st October.

 ### If you are interested, fork the project, clone the repository, make changes, send a pull requrest.